Egress Gateway Best Practices

 Overview

-This article explains how to use Cilium's Egress Gateway and CiliumEgressGatewayPolicy to flexibly control which egress IP is used for outbound traffic from the cluster.
+This article covers how to use Cilium's Egress Gateway and CiliumEgressGatewayPolicy to flexibly control which external traffic uses which egress IP.

 Known Issues

-Using Cilium's Egress Gateway feature has the following known issues:
+Using Cilium's Egress Gateway has the following known issues:

-- Egress policy delay for new Pods: After a new Pod starts, if it matches an Egress policy, the expectation is that the Pod's outbound traffic should go through the specified egress gateway.
-However, during the initial period after Pod startup, this policy may not take effect immediately, though this delay is typically very short and doesn't affect most scenarios.
+- Delay in applying Egress policy to new Pods.
+After a new Pod starts, if it matches an Egress policy, the traffic is expected to go through the designated egress gateway.
+However, the policy may not take effect immediately after the Pod starts.
+This period is usually short and does not affect most scenarios.

-- Incompatibility with Cilium's Cluster Mesh and CiliumEndpointSlice features.
+- Incompatible with Cilium Cluster Mesh and CiliumEndpointSlice features.

 Enabling Egress Gateway